-A detailed plan of communications will be created with support from each Constituent Councils to identify the best method of promoting the consultation in their local areas, including a list of FAQs.
+A detailed plan of communications will be created with support from each Constituent Councils to identify the best method of promoting the consultation in their local areas, including a list of frequently asked questions (FAQs).

 A Data Protection Impact Assessment has been undertaken to assist the Constituent Councils in ensuring that data shared and collected through the consultation process is held, processed, and stored correctly, and for no longer than is necessary.